Colliding beam fusion: Beam-target systems

 where σ is the nuclear cross section between a proton and boron, ρ is the density of boron, and d is the average distance the proton travels through the boron before undergoing a fusion reaction.
-For p-B11, σ is 0.9 x 10^{−24} cm^{−2}, ρ is 2.535 g/cm^{3}, and thus d ~ 8 cm.
+For p-B11, σ is 0.9 × 10^{−24} cm^{−2}, ρ is 2.535 g/cm^{3}, and thus d ~ 8 cm.
 However, travelling through the block causes the proton to ionize the boron atoms it passes, which slows the proton.
 At 0.675 MeV, this process slows the proton to sub-keV energies in about 10^{−4} cm, many orders of magnitude less than what is required.

 Colliding beams

 Things can be somewhat improved by using two accelerators firing at each other instead of a single accelerator and a non-moving target.
 In this case, the second fuel, boron in the example above, is already ionized, so the "ionization drag" seen by the protons entering the solid block is eliminated.

 In this case, however, the concept of a characteristic interaction length has no meaning as there is no solid target.
 Instead, for these types of system, the typical measure is to use the beam luminosity, L, a term that combines the reaction cross-section with the number of events.
 The term is normally defined as: